jefftranter/6502/asm/BeyondGames/README.txt

 The easiest way to load the monitor is to enter the OSI machine language monitor (answer "M" to the D/C/W/M? prompt on power up).
-Then load the file visiblemonitor.lod by pressing L and loading it from the serial port of cassette interface.
+Then load the file visiblemonitor.lod by pressing L and loading it from the serial port or cassette interface.
 It will load and start automatically.

 Here is a summary of how to use the monitor: